Have you ever wondered if Sencha powder really kills cancer cells? Is the tea you are drinking a cancer-fighting tea?

-Both Mr. Strobel and Prof. Efferth believe in natural products, or herbal medicine as a more efficient treatment against cancer than synthetic drugs.
+Both Mr. Strobel and Prof. Efferth believe in natural products or herbal medicine as a more efficient treatment against cancer than synthetic drugs.
 This notion is opposite to the approach of “Western School Medicine.”
 This research is part of their ongoing effort to reveal the truth of mother nature one step at a time.

 Here are Prof. Efferth’s exact words:

 “Especially for natural products, it is well known that they act on multiple targets and inhibit multiple pathways.
 Mother nature “invented” compounds that attack different mechanisms.
 For example, a plant is able to inhibit viruses and bacteria by compounds that inhibit several pathways in viruses and bacteria, not only one.
 This makes these compounds very efficient.
-In modern pharmacology, it is frequently stated that the mono-specific drugs would be better because they have less side effects.
+In modern pharmacology, it is frequently stated that mono-specific drugs would be better because they have fewer side effects.
 In my opinion, this is a misconception.
 Because single mechanism drugs are frequently subject to resistant development.
 If one mechanism of action is switched off by a tumor cell (or a virus or bacteria), then the drug is not active anymore.
 If you have a “drug” acting against several mechanisms, switching off one mechanism does not inactivate a bioactive compound.
 Mother nature was smarter than mankind in this respect.”